reverentgeek/okta.github.io/_source/_posts/2019-08-14-okta-authjs-pkce.md

 This flow is perfect for traditional web apps.
 Notice step 8 in the diagram.
 In addition to the code, Yelp must present a secret that has been pre-established with Google.
 This is essentially how Google validates Yelp as a client.

 It's not safe to store a secret in a SPA app, since anyone can view source code in the browser and gain access to that secret.
-In the early days of OAuth2, without better options, the Implicit flow was used to get ID and Access tokens from the Authorization server.
+In the early days of OAuth 2.0, without better options, the Implicit flow was used to get ID and Access tokens from the Authorization server.
 There's a better way now, but let's first visit the Implicit flow to see why it's less secure.

 ## The Implicit flow and Why You Should Never Use it Again